rhkarls/hydrating/README.md

 rc_c.fit(x=stage, y=discharge)
 Out: {'a': 0.07495641841621854, 'b': 2.6, 'h0': 0.3999999978452029}

-# one can also let hydrating create the parameters simpy by ommiting
+# one can also let hydrating create the parameters simpy by omitting
 # initial_parameters keyword, and then modify them
 # refer to lmfit documentation
 rc_c = RatingCurve(PowerLaw)